 Programs and ServicesLearn about what we offer and how to access services

-The Outpatient Department, known as the Shepherd Program, provides a variety of services to support children, adults, and families impacted by sexual abuse, sexual exploitation, and other trauma, such as family violence and physical abuse.
+Working with children, adults, and families, Outpatient Services provides in-office and in-community mental health programming using multiple unique methods to support those impacted by sexual abuse, sexual exploitation, and other trauma, such as family violence and physical abuse.

 George N. Hunt School

-The K-12 George N. Hunt Campus School provides highly structured, individualized instruction, and therapeutic services to students with learning, social, emotional, and behavioral challenges.
-The School serves Residential youth and Day Students.
+Working with both Residential and Day students, the George N. Hunt Campus School provides highly structured, individualized special education instruction and therapeutic services for K-12 students with learning, social, emotional, and behavioral challenges.

 How to Obtain Services